 The David Nicholls Memorial Trust was founded in 1997 to commemorate David's life and work following his death in 1996.
-The Trust has enabled David's book collection to be kept together in a place where it is accessible to researchers from this country and other parts of the world.
-The David Nicholls Memorial Library, as the collection is called, is housed at Regent's Park College, Oxford; for more detail about the Library click library.
+The Trust has enabled David's extensive book collection to be kept together in a place where it is accessible to researchers.
+The David Nicholls Memorial Library, as the collection is called, is housed at Regent's Park College, Oxford.

 The Trust also funds:

-The late Kenneth Leech described the reasons for founding the Trust and the main areas of David's interests, that are reflected in the library:
+The late Kenneth Leech described the reasons for founding the Trust and the main areas of David's interests:

 David Nicholls was one of the most distinguished priest-scholars in the Church of England's recent history.
 In his early years of ministry he was part of a dynamic movement of student chaplaincy which gathered around the charismatic figure of Gordon Phillips and the Church of Christ the King in London in the early 1960s.
 His subsequent years, as lecturer in Politics at the University of the West Indies (Trinidad Campus), as Chaplain Fellow of Exeter College, Oxford, and as parish priest of Littlemore, were marked by a combination of theological depth, political seriousness and dedicated pastoral care.
 Within the Jubilee Group, Christendom Trust and elsewhere, he played a key role in deepening informed Christian analysis, comment and commitment in the social and political arena.